renovatebot/renovate/docs/usage/config-presets.md

 <!-- prettier-ignore -->
 !!! warning
+    We deprecated npm-based presets.
-    npm-based presets are deprecated and support will be removed in a future major release.
+    We plan to drop the npm-based presets feature in a future major release of Renovate.

 You can set a Git tag (like a SemVer) to use a specific release of your shared config.